Spiritual Causes Of Acne: What Your Skin Is Trying To Tell You With Your Breakouts

-So instead of reacting to a skin issue with a harsh exfoliator or "miracle" cream, we must respond from a place of curiosity, openness, space and control.
+Your acne is your body expressing itself: It's one way the body communicates internal disorders and issues.
+Instead of reacting to a skin issue with a harsh exfoliator or "miracle" cream, we must respond from a place of curiosity, openness, space and control.
 Take a moment every day to look at your face with curiosity and kindness — every blemish is a gentle note your body has left you.

 So what's your skin telling you?
 Here are three common acne patterns, how to "translate" them and how to "respond."

+Your body is telling you to drink more water to flush the body and helps with elimination.
 Dealing with stress is hard, but incredibly important because if you're stressed, your entire hormonal balance gets thrown off, digestive issues increase and you open the floodgates to every health challenge that aggravates acne.
 If you need help finding your secret to dealing with stress, this might be a good place to start.

 Usually around jawline or chin/lower cheek area.
 Pimples are usually large, sit deep under the skin, can take weeks to heal and are sometimes painful to touch.

 This type of acne indicates hormonal imbalance, which can be caused by any type of hormonal imbalance (estrogen or androgen dominance, PCOS, adrenal fatigue, insulin resistance, etc.).
 The lower third of the face is the Kapha region, and the fluid-retaining, swollen characteristics of these pimples reflect the qualities of Kapha.

 If the acne is under the jaw and ears toward the back of the neck, that's where some of the largest cranial lymph nodes are located.
 You can be pretty sure breaking out here indicates some lymphatic stagnancy and congestion related to poor liver detoxification.

-3. Angry acne around the mouth/nose
+Inflamed acne around the mouth/nose

 Red, inflamed acne and puss-filled whiteheads around the mouth and nose

 In Ayurvedic face mapping, this area corresponds to the stomach and digestion.
 Acne like this can indicate digestive inflammation, stomach hypoactivity or food sensitivities.

 If all of this sounds like a lot of overwhelming info, that's normal.
 You can't be fluent in the language of acne after just one lesson!
 Stay curious about your skin, keep trying to heal it and simply do your best.